AlexandaJerry/Alexandajerry/README.md

 ### Hi there 👋

-I'm AlexandaJerry, a postgraduate student studying phonetics.
+I'm Alexander, a postgraduate student studying phonetics.

+Major:
+Linguistics with a specialisation in phonetics

 Specialized Interest:
 - Speech production and perception of children and the elderly